Wavedoo/Kuberentes-Binary-Calculator-Webapp/README.md

 9. Get the IP associated with the service and access the application with that IP at port 8080.

 ## Discussion:
-1. Briefly summarize Summarize what you have learned about docker and Kubernetes including the used terminologies and their descriptions.
+1. Briefly summarize what you have learned about docker and Kubernetes including the used terminologies and their descriptions.
-2. What‘s the advantages and disadvantages of using docker images
+2. What‘s the advantages and disadvantages of using docker images?

 ## Design:
 * Update the Binary Calculator Application using the last version you implemented in the previous milestone